LaCViT: A Label-aware Contrastive Fine-tuning Framework for Vision Transformers: The Proposed Approach

-In order to obtain a more discriminative representation space and improve the transfer effectiveness of vision transformers for the target tasks, we propose \model{}, a label-aware contrastive training framework for vision transformers.
-As shown in Figure \ref{fig:all_training_flow}, our \model{} consists of two training stages, namely \emph{the label-aware contrastive training stage} and \emph{the task head fine-tuning stage}.
+The prevalent approach for fine-tuning vision transformers employs cross-entropy loss, which suffers from poor generalization capabilities.
+Moreover, existing contrastive learning methods overlook the utility of label information in the fine-tuning phase.
+To address these limitations, we propose \model{}, a label-aware contrastive fine-tuning framework designed to enhance the transfer learning capabilities of vision transformers.
+As illustrated in Figure \ref{fig:all_training_flow}, our \model{} consists of two distinct stages: \emph{the label-aware contrastive training stage} and \emph{the task head fine-tuning stage}.